 - Vegetable Glycerin

 … and those are just a few of the lectin-rich ingredients.
-So, to the average “bloody” veggie burger, I say, “No thank you.”
+So, to the average “bloody” veggie burger, you’re better off saying “No thank you.”

 But if you’re a big fan of veggie burgers, and you want it to “bleed,” never fear.
-I’ve got the perfect solution.
+There’s a perfect Gundry-approved solution.

 To start, pick out a large beet – about the size of a baseball.
 And, you can use any kind of mushroom, but portabella or cremini have the meatiest textures.
 Yummy!

-And to make your veggie burger “protein style” – like we do in sunny Southern California – wrap it in a giant lettuce leaf.
+And to make your veggie burger “protein style” – wrap it in a giant lettuce leaf.
 The leafy green wrap stands in for the bun!

 Now you’ve got a meaty, red-tinted burger … minus the meat.
 It looks like the real thing and tastes even better!